 Cyber security / information security: In view of the growing threats posed by cyber attacks, the Allgeier Group has a promising opportunity to further develop its expertise in the area of cyber security.
-The increasing demand for reliable security solutions offers the opportunity to develop innovative protection mechanisms and effectively safe-
+The increasing demand for reliable security solutions offers the opportunity to develop innovative protection mechanisms and effectively safeguard customers against digital threats.
+The Group can therefore actively help to strengthen the digital resilience of its customers and establish itself as a reliable cyber security partner.